Cy-2004/cy-2004/README.md

 ## Hi there 👋

+Hello!
+My name is Chelsea Yang.
+I am currently a student at the University of Virginia.
+I am majoring in Data Science with a minor in Computer Science.

 <!--
 **Cy-2004/cy-2004** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.